Advanced Facilities Design

 Homework:Assigned regularly.
 Some assignments will focus on learner collaboration to address qualitative problems.
 Others will be individual assignments focused on quantitative analysis.

-Projects:Each student will complete a semester project.
-The topic of the project will be up to each student, with instructor consent, and must follow one of these 4 tracks: 1.
-Survey (i.e., read, evaluate, and report on) scholarly articles (must have particular focus/theme).
-2. Implement (program) one or more algorithms discussed in the class or from a scholarly article. (e.g., program a layout algorithm).
-3. Study a real location or layout problem and propose an improvement using the analytical tools discussed in this course.
+Projects:Each student (either as an individual or in a group) will complete a semester project.
+The topic of the project will be up to each student/group, with instructor consent, and must follow one of the following 4 tracks: (1) Survey scholarly articles within a particular focus area/theme; (2) Implement (program) one or more algorithms discussed in class or from a scholarly article; (3) Study a real problem from one of the topic areas and propose an improvement using the analytical tools discussed in the course.

 Exams:There are no exams in this course.